 Early travellers were attracted to good crossing places, and at Bideford the sandy bottom of the Torridge was (according to an 18th C. report) firm enough to enabled carts and wagons to cross with ease.
 The catch was that, due to the high tidal range, a crossing was only possible once the water ebbed sufficiently.
 Travellers must frequently have had to wait to cross, and where travellers halted, settlements grew up to service their needs.

 Speede’s map of 1610 shows another crossing, the map is far from precise, but it would have run from somewhere near Westleigh (possibly by Westleigh Hard) to a point on the Northam shore (possibly near Windmill Lane or a point below Bidna House).
 This would have been on the direct route from Barnstaple to the ancient settlement of Northam (which was once a more significant place than Bideford).
 If Speede was not mistaken, then this may have been a near-defunct crossing, for later maps omit it.
 The inexorable sinking of the Torridge valley (by possibly a meter since 1066) was bound to shift favoured crossing places upstream over time and render downstream fords unusable.

 Roman and Saxon period

 An ancient ridge-way runs SE through to Crediton, the southern end of which is now recognised as a route used by the Romans.
-It runs toward East-the-Water, just inland of which the Romans had a transit camp in nearby Alverdiscott.
-This lay on their route to Great Torrington, but also provided a watchful presence over the Bideford crossing.Upon the departure of the Romans, a Saxon administration took over.
+It runs toward East-the-Water, just inland of which the Romans had a transit camp at Alverdiscott.
+This lies near the old route to Great Torrington, but also provided a watchful presence over the Bideford crossing.Upon the departure of the Romans, a Saxon administration took over.
 East-the-Water fell at the NE edge of the Hundred of Shebbear, near enough to one of the possible sites for the great Viking defeat at Arx Cynuit.